riemann1859/Queries-and-Visualizations-on-Northwind-database/README.md

 Q30.
 How many cities there are in each country covered by customers or employees.\
 Q31.
 Write a query that returns all orders placed on the last day of activity that can be found in the Orders table.\
+Q32.
+Write a query that returns all orders placed on the last day of activity that can be found in the Orders table.